 Still Alice, by Lisa Genova, Ph.D.

-Unlike 29, this novel is a difficult and emotional read because it chronicles many of the tough issues surrounding Alzheimer’s disease.
+This title is touted as one of the best books for Alzheimer’s caregivers.
+Unlike 29, Still Alice is a difficult and emotional read because it chronicles many of the tough issues surrounding Alzheimer’s disease.
 Main character Alice Howland is a 50-year-old Harvard professor who has built a successful career and family life, but everything changes when she is diagnosed with early-onset Alzheimer’s disease.

 What I find helpful about this book is that it tells the story of dementia from the perspective of the person living with the disease.
 While this novel incorporates the experiences of Alice’s husband, grown children and colleagues, the unique value is that it provides a rare glimpse into the feelings and attitudes of those who have been diagnosed with dementia.
 Genova holds a Ph.D. in neuroscience, so the work rings very true from both clinical and scientific standpoints as well.